IvaDobreva/ManageYourMoney/README.md

-Meteor based android application for managing your money
+Meteor based android application for managing your money Angular templates and android app